smodnix/smodnix.github.io/_logs/entry_1.md

 Nowadays experiencing myself socially weak.
 I have difficulty expressing my thoughts clearly.

-{% epigraph “No tree, it is said, can grow to heaven unless its roots reach down to hell.”, Carl Jung %}
+{% epigraph 'No tree, it is said, can grow to heaven unless its roots reach down to hell.', 'Carl Jung' %}